Brian Knobbs

-Early life and education
+Early life

-Knobbs was born on May 6, 1964, in Allentown, Pennsylvania.
-He attended Whitehall High School in Whitehall Township, Pennsylvania, in the Lehigh Valley region of eastern Pennsylvania.
-While at Whitehall High School, Knobbs befriended Jerry Sags.
-The two would go on to ultimately establish The Nasty Boys in 1986.
-He also served three years in the military and was honorably discharged.
+Yandrisovitz was born on May 6, 1964, in Allentown, Pennsylvania.
+He attended Whitehall High School in Whitehall Township, Pennsylvania, in the Lehigh Valley region of eastern Pennsylvania, where he played football for the Whitehall Zephyrs.
+While at Whitehall High School, Knobbs befriended Jerry Saganowich.
+After leaving high school, Yandrisovitz served three years in the military and was honorably discharged.